To read the texts click on the texts:1 Jn 4:11-18; Mk 6:45-52

 who does not narrate the miracle of walking, the other three evangelists do.
 In

 Mark, the story is linked to the previous miracle of feeding the five thousand.

 Jesus dismisses the crowd and goes to pray.
 Mark portrays Jesus as praying

 three times in his Gospel.
-The first time is in -38, the second time here and the third time in the
+The first time is in

 The disciples in Mark are unable to understand this theophany and respond not out of faith but fear.

 that the tide is with us and we are rowing in the same direction as it.
 There

 are times when we are rowing against the wind.
 It is at times like these when

 the going is tough, when there seems to be no respite in sight that Jesus comes

 to us walking on the water and assuring us that he has and is able to conquer